spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * From the GDK toolbar, select the dropdown next to the Start deployment button and ensure that `Connect to cloud deployment` is selected.
   * Click the Start deployment button.
   * When your deployment has started running, click Play in the Unreal Editor to connect a PIE client to your Cloud Deployment.
-  * In the clinet, use the mouse and WASD to move the camera.
+  * In the client, use the mouse and WASD to move the camera.
   * Press `K` to trigger a ClientTravel for the PlayerController to the same deployment.
 If you've moved your camera, pressing `K` should visibly snap the camera back to the position that the camera spawned in (indeed, it is spawning again).
 If this happens, the test has passed.

 ##### Multiworker World Composition gym